nstamboglis/nstamboglis.github.io/_posts/2022-03-06-Nice-to-meet-you-SQL.md

 The case-when function is increadibly useful to use when dealing with special cases, such as customers loyalty schemes weighting products differently, as in the example below:

 <code>
-<p>-- If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?<p>
+<p>-- If each $1 spent equates to 10 points and sushi has a 2x points multiplier - how many points would each customer have?</p>
 <p>SELECT</p>
 <p style="margin-left:5%; margin-right:5%;"> 	sum(table2.price * table2.score_weights) as total_score,</p>
 <p style="margin-left:5%; margin-right:5%;">     table2.customer_id</p>